 This coffee is from the coffee farm based on Rajuanse Estate called Buena Esperanza.
 It is located in a privileged mountain valley in Matagalpa, Nicaragua.
 Originally it was part of a timber operation that was 2,818 Hectares in size and was owned by an American lumber operation dating back to the 1960s.
 In the early 1970s, it began its transformation into coffee farming, but during the late 1970s and 80s political events in Nicaragua led to national instabilities in many sectors, including farming in general.
 Currently, there is still one of the original workers in Buena Esperanza, Don Manuel, that planted the first coffee plants in Buena Esperanza, and he is our historian.
 It sits in a valley with many microclimates with different characteristics that treat different varieties of coffee plants.
 The elevation is 1100-1200 meters, with an average annual rainfall of 3000 mm.
 Buena Esperanza is certified by Rain Forest Alliance and Café Practice.1

 The farm is 846 Hectares, and currently, 405 Hectares have coffee planted.
 Our master plan is to balance land usage, half coffee, and the other half is natural forest.
 We are combating local climate change and keeping local fauna.
 We have inventoried waters springs, creeks, and rivers.
 Waterways are being protected from deforestation and water pollution.
-We have an ongoing project with an organisation called Engineers Without Borders, to be able to supply neighbouring communities with potable water from water springs in our farm and making them part of the maintenance and better practices avoiding polluting existing waterways in their daily water usage.1
+We have an ongoing project with an organisation called Engineers Without Borders, to be able to supply neighbouring communities with potable water from water springs on our farm and making them part of the maintenance and better practices avoiding polluting existing waterways in their daily water usage.1

 Rajuanse is committed to reforesting.
 Every year we look for gaps within the farm and fill them with local trees from our reforestation nursery.
-Shade and humidity retention have been imperative in the area.1
+Shade and humidity retention has been imperative in the area.1

 Success and Milling